Simonsen94/SME_Analyst/src/pages/blog/2023-06-17-less-is-more-why-focusing-on-few-success-metrics-yields-better-results.md

 ---
 <!--StartFragment-->

 As a small business owner delving into the realm of web analytics, it's easy to feel overwhelmed by the sheer volume of data available.
+All analytics tools on the market and agencies want you to think that the more data you have available the better the decisions you can make.
+And why wouldn't they, after all this is how they make their money.
 However, adopting a "less is more" approach when it comes to selecting success metrics can have a profound impact on your business's digital performance.
 By concentrating on a select few key metrics in the beginning, you can save valuable time, resources, and effort while maximizing your desired business outcomes.
+(Digital Strategy

 ## T﻿he 80/20 rule